What is in this leaflet

 This medicine is available only with a doctor's prescription.

-Children should not take alendronate, as there is not enough information to recommend the use of this medicine in children.
+There is not enough information to recommend the use of alendronate in children.

 Before you take this medicine